 One-room schoolhouses served the rural communities of New York State for approximately one hundred fifty years, giving way in the early 1900’s to larger central schools.
-Research suggests that the Franklin District #12 schoolhouse was built in the 1840’s and originally located in the town of Ledyard at the corner of Route 90 and Rafferty Rd.
-About 1870 the town relocated the school to a half acre of land a bit south of the original site.
+The GHA one-room school house museum started out as the “Franklin District School – No. 12.”
+It was built in the 1840’s and originally located in the town of Ledyard – at the corner of Route 90 and Rafferty Rd.
+Around 1870 the town relocated the school to a half acre of land a bit south of the original site.

 In 1987 the Close family donated the old schoolhouse to the newly established Genoa Historical Association.
 The following year a group of volunteers moved the building to its current location and restored it.
 Today the school building serves the community as a local history museum, where volunteers help with genealogy research, offer individual, school and group tours, host history programs, plus organize displays of changes in agriculture, education and rural life.
 The schoolhouse is a hands-on museum where visitors can sit at the old desks, write on slates, practice penmanship with pen and ink, read the schoolbooks of long ago and visualize life in a one room school.